Medical Professionals

 Certify the child as being “legally blind” or “visually impaired” due to neurological disorder under ICD-10 H47.61 Cortical Blindness.
 This will qualify the child for state-funded services for children with visual impairment.

-Provide a copy of your progress note or compose a letter to the parents with your diagnosis of cortical visual impairment and complete examination findings, including a descriptive visual acuity.
+Provide a copy of your progress note or compose a letter to the parents with your diagnosis and complete examination findings, including a descriptive visual acuity.
 In your recommendations state: The child should receive “assessment and intervention for CVI by a Teacher of Students with Visual Impairment, Orientation and Mobility Specialist, and other therapists who are knowledgeable about CVI.
 This should include a CVI-specific functional vision assessment.”
 Direct the parents to provide a copy of the report and certification of diagnosis to the child’s school administration or agency providing services.
-Remember that the child and his/her visual/educational challenges will change over time.
+Remember that the child's visual and educational challenges will change over time.

 Individualized Family Service Plan (IFSP)